openmrs/openmrs-esm-core/README.md

 **[OpenMRS Frontend Developer Documentation](https://openmrs.github.io/openmrs-esm-core/#/)**

-Below is the documentation for the OpenMRS Frontend Core.
+Below is the documentation for this repository.

 # OpenMRS Frontend Core